Back to the Known

 Back to the Known is the second EP released by American punk rock band Bad Religion.
 The name of the EP is a reference to the band abandoning the progressive rock influences of its previous album, 1983's Into the Unknown, and returning to its punk roots.

-The album features the fan favorite "Along The Way", which is a staple of their live shows today.
+The album features a re-recording of "Bad Religion", a song from their 1981 self-titled EP. and the fan favorite "Along The Way", which is a staple of their live shows today.
 During a live show in the mid 1980s, they played the song twice in a row at a sped-up pace the second time.